LahiruParakrama/Data-Analysis-HR-Dashboard/README.md

 - The Auditing department has the highest turnover rate(0.18) and the least turn over rate(0.10) are in the Marketing, Business Development and Services departments.
 - Engineering had the highest number of employees and Auditing had the lowest number of employees.

+  ## Notice that
+  _!
+Some data were little bit different considering with other reports with same dataset file.
+Because of data cleaning.Here I used current date for calculations like birthday._